marcglasberg/async_redux/README.md

 While the above example demonstrates the testing of a simple action, real-world apps have actions that dispatch other actions.
-You may use different `StoreListener` methods to check if the expected actions are dispatched, and test their intermediary states.
+You may use different `StoreTester` methods to check if the expected actions are dispatched, and test their intermediary states.

-Let's see all the available methods of the `StoreListener`:
+Let's see all the available methods of the `StoreTester`:

 1. `Future<TestInfo> wait(Type actionType)`